Before I go into the story about how I got my first online marketing job, I’d like to give a shout out to Skillshare.

-I recently received a very flattering LinkedIn-message from a fellow new-coming marketeer named Edith.
-In short her question to me was this:
+I recently received a very flattering LinkedIn-message from a fellow new-coming marketer named Edith.
+In short, her question to me was this:

 “How were you able to get started on practicing online marketing before having any real credentials to show?”

-Edith was okay with me answering this question in public, so here is my own personal experiences, along with some practical take-ways that I hope will be useful to any aspiring marketeer.
+Edith was okay with me answering this question in public, so here are my own personal experiences, along with some practical takeaways that I hope will be useful to any aspiring marketer.
 Feel free to skip the intro and go straight to the takeaways.

 Edith’s message in full:

 It’s a very crucial question for anyone starting out in a field like marketing, and I asked myself the exact same thing on multiple occasions as I was starting out.
 The issue is that experience and trust go hand in hand like some devilish Catch-22: It’s almost impossible to find that first job when you don’t have any experience, and you can’t get that experience without finding that first job.